 Anyone proposing to construct and operate a dangerous waste facility in Washington must comply with state and federal laws and regulations.
 One of those requirements is to obtain a final status, or Part B permit, from us.

-The formal permitting process for a dangerous waste involves many steps.
-Many years may pass between the time a facility submits a Part B permit application and when it receives a permit, or a permit denial.
+The formal permitting process involves many steps.
+Years may pass between the time a facility submits a Part B permit application and when it receives a permit, or a permit denial.
 Most of our dangerous waste permitting work is permit renewals.
 We rarely get applications for new facilities.

 Current permitted facilities